 - Alopecia or Hair loss

-Specific oils can also be used to treat types of psoriasis, however your healthcare professional should be asked to advise about their use and methods of application.
+Specific oils can also be used to treat types of psoriasis, however check with a healthcare professional to ensure it will not negatively impact your skins health.

-The 16 Aromatherapy Oils For Your Healing Kit.
+The Top 16 Aromatherapy Oils For Healing With Essential Oils.

 #1 – Basil Essential Oil.